Bedford Borough Council is responsible for protecting trees within its administrative area in the interest of amenity.

-Find out if a tree is protected or in a conservation area
+Check if a tree is protected or in a conservation area

-Requesting tree advice
+Request tree advice

-Pre-application Advice - Please note that there is a fee applicable for this advice.
+There is a fee for this advice.

 Works to trees under Tree Preservation Orders

-A planning application for works to a protected tree(s) is free of charge.
+An application for works to a protected tree is free of charge.

 Works to trees in conservation areas

 Six weeks’ notice must be given to the Council before any works are undertaken to trees in a conservation area.